RPGame-Live/.github/profile/README.md

 RPGame Live consists of several different projects that pull together to make one big experience:

-- RPGame Live - Monogame, a JRPG Boss Fight Simulation designed around live streaming and having a streamer host the game while their viewers join the roster to battle alongside them against mighty foes.
+- RPGame Live: Monogame, a JRPG Boss Fight Simulation designed around live streaming and having a streamer host the game while their viewers join the roster to battle alongside them against mighty foes.
   - A host will launch a game and select either playing in Discord or Twitch.
   - Viewers will then be able to participate in their game by joining the roster.
   - A story may be given that leads up to fights and the roster will be faced against bosses to battle.